glasnt/talks/2019_10_PyGotham.podium/slides.md

 ???
 Nearly each of these topics is their own entire *conference* worth of material.

+And there are many many opinions about *when* to run the four commands I mentioned earlier.

 But hopefuully I've been able to help you just see a bit behind the curtain of deployment.

+And shown you that is it is complex, but not as complicated as you might think.

 ---
 class: title